LucianPopaLP/ECUPrint/README.md

 ## Dataset content ##

 The dataset is structured as described below.
 We provide the raw CAN voltage samples measured with the PicoScope with a sample interval of 2 nanoseconds (sample rate was set to 500 MS/s) and separate CAN logs with frames collected with a Vector CANCaseXL device.
-For Honda Civic and Ford Fiesta there are two sets of raw CAN voltage samples and two CAN logs.
-The first set was collected after vehicle startup (cold engine) and the second after 1 hour drive (warm engine).
+For Honda Civic and Ford Fiesta there are more sets of raw CAN voltage samples and two CAN logs for each.
+The first sets were collected after vehicle startup (cold engine) and other sets were collected after 15 minutes, 30 minutes and 1 hour drive (warm engine).

 <ol type="a">
   <li>CAN logs (note that the log file contains several additional IDs for John Deere, Ford Ecosport and Fiesta which were on-event and voltage data cannot be retrieved for all of them or they could not associated to a specific ECU)</li>